What is the Singapore math method?

 How can I test my student to know how to place them in the right grade?

-Your first step is to have your child take a placement test.
-Click here to view the placement tests.
-Often the results of the testing places lower than their grade level.
+Often the results of the testing places them in the current grade level.
 There's no reason to be concerned about that!
-A student who normally completes Grade 6 with us will be going directly in to Algebra I. Students usually take Algebra I in the 8th or 9th grade, so finishing Mathematics 6 in the 7th or 8th grade means you're child is right on schedule.
 Remember that building a solid mathematical foundation for your child is much more important than finishing the levels quickly.
-Use all of the books, spend time every day working on math, encourage your child to do an excellent job, They will be well prepared for high school level coursework.
+Use all of the books, spend time every day working on math, encourage your child to do an excellent job, They will be well prepared for future.

 What is covered as part of the curriculum and material?